Privacy Policy

 Data protection principles

-• Integrity and confidentiality – data must be processed in a manner that ensures appropriate security of the personal data, including protection against unauthorised or unlawful processing and against accidental loss, destruction or damage by using appropriate technical or organisational measures.
+- Integrity and confidentiality – data must be processed in a manner that ensures appropriate security of the personal data, including protection against unauthorised or unlawful processing (including unauthorised access) and against accidental loss, destruction or damage by using appropriate technical or organisational measures.

-This privacy policy describes the personal data that we collect, and explains how we comply with these principles.
+This privacy policy describes the personal data that we collect and use, and explains how we comply with these principles.

 What personal data do we collect?

 You may choose to provide us with personal data about yourself by corresponding with us through any form on our website, by phone, email, or otherwise.
-When you correspond with us we collect your contact details and other details which you may provide to us.
-This information will only be used in respect of the event or service to which your email relates.
+When you correspond with us, we collect your contact details and other details which you may provide to us.
+This information will only be used in respect of the event, enquiry, matter or service to which your correspondence relates.

 The personal data we collect from you will depend on your role.
-For example, whether you are a client of a barrister practicing at South Square, an employee of a client of South Square, or a user of or a professional adviser to a client of South Square.
+For example, whether you are a client of a barrister practising at South Square, or an employee, director, shareholder, partner, or other representative of a client of South Square, or a professional adviser (e.g. Solicitor) dealing with South Square.

 The personal information that we may collect includes, but is not limited to, the following:

-• other personal information contained in correspondence and documents which you may provide to us;
+- other personal information contained in correspondence and documents which the client may provide to us;

 When a client enters into an agreement with us to use any service, we send an instruction letter acknowledging receipt of instruction papers and confirming the individual responsible for provision of the required legal services.
-That letter contains further details about how we will process the data we have received.
+That letter may contain further detail about how we will process the data we have received.

-We automatically collect data about users of our website by using cookies.
-This data allows us to recognise users and their preferred settings and avoids users having to re-enter information when they visit our website in the future.
+We automatically collect data about users of our website by using cookies or similar tracking technologies (for ease, we refer to all of these as “cookies”).
+Cookies allow us to recognise users and their preferred settings and use of some cookies may avoid users having to re-enter information when they visit our website in the future.
 Please see our Cookie Policy below for more information about the cookies we use.

 We may also automatically collect, store and use information about your visits to our website and about your computer, tablet, mobile or other device through which you access our website.
 This includes the following information: